[Interview] Can Gaza avert a coronavirus 'nightmare'?

 His agency, the United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNWRA), is helping Gaza authorities to stop the virus.

-There were just 13 known cases of infection so far.
-And all those were people entering from outside, who were quarantined.
+There are just 13 known cases of infection so far.
+All of them are people who came in from outside and who were quarantined.

-But there were 2,500 more people waiting to enter at the Rafah crossing point with Egypt, with some 200 a day being let in, Schmale said.
+But there were 2,500 more waiting to enter at the Rafah crossing point with Egypt, with some 200 a day being let through, Schmale said.

 And those numbers will increase as Gaza workers in Egypt come home for Ramadan, the Muslim holy month, which starts on 23 April.